Tails 1.1~beta1 created by upgrade from ISO from a 1.0 USB does not boot

 Reproduced.
 It's caused either by the syslinux 4 / syslinux 6 mixed MBR/modules mismatch, or by the workaround brought by https://bugzilla.redhat.com/show_bug.cgi?id=492370.

-#4 Updated by intrigeri about 5 years ago
+#4 Updated by intrigeri over 5 years ago

 Basically all ISO-to-USB installers have had this problem in the past.
 In a nutshell, the version of the syslinux MBR must match the version of